 Once we learn something, we find it hard to imagine what it was like not to know it and thus find it difficult to think about problems from the perspective of lesser-informed people.
 The more knowledgeable you became on a subject, the more unnatural it becomes to communicate that idea in a simple and clear way.
 In short, knowledge itself becomes a barrier to its own propagation.

 Primary source: Colin Camerer; George Loewenstein; Martin Weber

 The need to treat non-linear complex systems as if they are linear.
 Mistakes generally arise from the mismatch between the complex reality one faces and the simplifying mental routines one uses to cope with that complexity.

 People do what they’re incentivized to do.
 If someone is paying someone to be irresponsible, that someone is likely to be irresponsible.
 You generally get the outcome that you reward for.
 So you need to be very careful about how you design those rewards.

 Consider the following: Linda is 31, bright, single, and outspoken.
 She majored in philosophy at the university.
 As a student, she was deeply concerned with issues of discrimination and social injustice, and also participated in antinuclear demonstrations.

 Is it more likely that Laura works at a bank?
 Or, is it more likely that she works at a bank and is active in the feminist movement?

-Opting for the last option is prone to representative heuristic - the tendency to let the similarity of objects or events confuse one's thinking the probability of an outcome.
+Opting for the last option is prone to representativeness heuristic—the tendency to let the similarity of objects or events confuse one’s thinking about the probability of an outcome.
 Because the possibility that Linda is active in the feminist movement is a subset of a more inclusive category, the probability of her just working at a bank is simply higher.

 Primary source: Daniel Kahneman; Amos Tversky